 Monthly meetings will be held by both the Board of Directors and each Board Team on recurring dates/times to be determined by the incoming Board and Team members.

 Board members may attend meetings by physical appearance, live electronic or telephonic connection, or by other methods for attending which the Board may define and accept.
 Board meetings are open to the public unless otherwise approved by the Board for confidential matters.

-Please submit an application in one of the following ways on or before Thursday, January 31, 2019:
+Please submit an application in one of the following ways on or before our extended deadline of Friday, February 15: